lyndon025/playtested/src/content/article/legacy/2023-12-24-a-seamless-3d-platformer-transition-from-pcconsole-to-mobile--review-spongebob---the-cosm.md

-## +Beautiful and Amazing level design
+- Beautiful and Amazing level design

-## +Fun and engaging platforming aspects
+- Fun and engaging platforming aspects

-## +Feels like a special episode from the animated series
+- Feels like a special episode from the animated series

-## +The original voice actors, many of the soundtrack and soundbits are back
+- The original voice actors, many of the soundtrack and soundbits are back

-## +Touch controls are implemented well and it feels right at home as a mobile game
+- Touch controls are implemented well and it feels right at home as a mobile game## Cons

-## Cons

 -Felt like a downgrade from Battle for Bikini Bottom